About Debbie de Coning

 I have always loved learning and sharing that knowledge through my teaching.

-Children who grew up in South Africa in the 1960’s and 70’s before we had television in this country, might have been lucky enough to have had bedtime stories read to them before going off to sleep.
-I was fortunate enough to have had a father who was a master storyteller, but often as I got older – I would ask for a General Knowledge quiz in lieu of that bedtime story.
+Growing up, I was fortunate enough to have had a father who was a master storyteller, but often as I got older – I would ask for a General Knowledge quiz in lieu of a bedtime story.
 The ultimate nerd, you might say – a glutton for information and knowledge.

 So, that gives some indication of my fascination with knowledge and current affairs.
 That fascination and interest has never really waned; the world of teaching, libraries and business schools keeping the attraction alive.